ezhang04/22ezha/README.md

-- 👋 Hi, I’m Eric Zhang
+- Hi, I’m Eric Zhang
-- 👀 I’m interested in Programming in diffrent languages and software dev.
+- I’m interested in Programming in diffrent languages and working towards becoming a full stack developer.
-- 🌱 I’m currently learning Python at Stevens Institute of Technology and Golang on my own
+- Student at Stevens Institute of Technology class of 2026
-- 📫 How to reach me ericzhang200@gmail.com
+- Email: ericzhang200@gmail.com

 <!---
 22ezha/22ezha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.